 Firstly there is a risk that changes in government policy and other external factors result in a drop in real income.
-These factors include: fee rates not being permitted to increase in line with inflation (or even being significantly reduced), without a corresponding increase in teaching grant income; more funding and incentives for young people to pursue technical and vocational training instead of university in future; the proposal in the Augar review to end funding for foundation years; the focus in schools on the Progress 8 performance measure and English Baccalaureate (EBacc) which has reduced the number of pupils studying creative arts subjects at school; the declining population of 18 year olds in the UK, which will be at its lowest in 2020; and the potential negative impact of Brexit on EU student and staffing numbers.
+These factors include: fee rates not being permitted to increase in line with inflation (or even being reduced without a corresponding increase in teaching grant income); the future impact on recruitment of EU nationals no longer having access to UK government fee loans from 2021; more funding and incentives for young people to pursue technical and vocational training instead of university in future; the proposal in the Augar review to end funding for foundation years; and the potential for the teaching of creative art subjects to be squeezed in schools, as they try to get pupils on track after the effects of the pandemic.
 We continue to engage within the sector and in external fora on such issues.
 More directly, however, by focusing on ensuring that our course offer continues to be innovative and of high quality, we can maintain strong demand for places and meet our recruitment targets.
-We introduced new foundation year options for those studying Photography and Illustration in 2018, and in 2020 we will introduce new awards in Acting and Fashion Marketing & Business and a foundation year option for all the courses where this is not already being offered.
-In recent years, external recognition of our high quality offer includes the Gold award we were awarded in the Teaching Excellence Framework (TEF), being named as University of the Year for Student Retention in The Times and Sunday Times Good University Guide 2020 and being ranked in the UK's top 5 for university facilities in the WhatUni?
+In 2020 we introduced new awards in Acting and Fashion Marketing & Business and a foundation year option for all the courses where this was not already being offered.
+In recent years, external recognition of our high quality offer included the Gold award we were awarded in the Teaching Excellence Framework (TEF), being named as University of the Year for Student Retention in The Times and Sunday Times Good University Guide 2020 and being ranked in the UK's top 5 for university facilities in the WhatUni?
 Student Choice awards 2019.

 Secondly, there is a risk that we are not sustainable in the long-term if we fail to generate adequate surpluses to sustain reserves and meet required continued capital investment.
 With less capital funding available from the government, we must now generate sufficient surpluses to fund capital investment ourselves.
-Whilst working to sustain our income as detailed above, the likelihood of further real-terms reductions to tuition fees and government grant funding, along with other market pressures, means that there is a real risk that staff costs and other elements of our cost base increase by more than our income.
+Whilst working to sustain our income as detailed above, the likelihood of further real-terms reductions to tuition fees and government grant funding, the potential for further losses arising from the Covid-19 pandemic (such as from higher student withdrawal rates), and other market pressures, mean that there is a real risk that staff costs and other elements of our cost base increase by more than our income.
 We continue to monitor our staffing levels closely; however, some aspects of staffing costs, such as the nationally negotiated pay award and changes to employer pension contribution rates, are largely out with our control.